 It’s also just a really lovely park and – as a bonus – it’s also possible to take a ferry down the Brisbane River from the city centre to the sanctuary.
 As a local, I haven’t done that myself, but that would be perfect for visitors.

 I also would recommend a visit to the top of Mount Coot-tha where you can get a stunning view of the whole city.
 On the way down the mountain, be sure to stop at the Brisbane Botanic Gardens (Mt Coot-tha Road, Toowong).
 I am particularly fond of the Japanese garden there.

 In the city proper, the South Bank area is well worth a visit.
-You can walk along the Brisbane River and stop at various cafes and shops, too.
+You can walk along the Brisbane River and stop at various cafes, shops and even the pool and beach, too.

 While there are tourist-oriented ferry rides available all along the river, you can also hop onto a Citycat – which is part of Brisbane’s public transport system – and see the city from the river that way.

 I always look for the quirkier or more sub-cultural side of any city I visit or live in.
 In Brisbane, the more alternative neighborhood is definitely West End, an inner-city suburb near South Bank.

 It’s a ‚local‘ favorite rather than a tourist area, so visitors get a better sense of the city’s life if they spend time there.
 There are countless cafes to choose from, but the Three Monkeys (58 Mollison St, West End) has the most unique and funky atmosphere – they really play up the subtropical theme – especially in their outdoor seating area.

 This theme is also what’s happening at Jungle (76 Vulture St, West End), the city’s premiere Tiki bar, which is a few blocks away from Three Monkeys.